Chart Color Schemes

 Viewbank was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Viewbank's population showed high cultural diversity, with 31.4% born overseas and 32.7% speaking a language other than English at home.
-Christianity was the predominant religion in Viewbank, accounting for 48.4%.
-Hinduism had higher representation in Viewbank (3.1%) compared to Greater Melbourne (1.9%).
+Viewbank has a higher cultural diversity than most local areas, with 31.4% of its population born overseas and 32.7% speaking a language other than English at home.
+Christianity is the predominant religion in Viewbank, accounting for 48.4% of the population.
+Hinduism, however, is more prevalent in Viewbank at 3.1%, compared to the Greater Melbourne average of 1.9%.

 Frequently Asked Questions - Diversity